danaikorre/dsmanufacturing.github.io/course_content/session-3-2.md

         - Remember to provide feedback within context; seek more information about intended use and users if not obvious
         - Identify
             - what works well
-            - what is unclear &ndash; seek clarification / ask questions
+            - what is unclear &ndash; seek clarification, ask questions
-            - what can be improved - you need not suggest how to improve, but illustrate why some aspect may not deliver as intended
+            - what can be improved &ndash; you need not know what to suggest to improve the current state, but illustrate why some aspect may not deliver as intended.
+This helps to figure out how to.
         - Summarise your overall impressions
           - first impressions
           - what does this design communicate?
 How well does it match its brief?

-    2. Individually &ndash; review feedback for your design (10 min)
+    1. Individually &ndash; review feedback for your design (10 min)
         - you may obtain both overlapping and conflicting feedback
-        - remember your evaluators have different perspectives, differences in feedback are the norm
+        - remember your evaluators have different perspectives.
+Differences in feedback are the norm and good to inspire new approaches.

-    3. Round table &ndash; discuss, at a more general level
+    2. Round table &ndash; discuss, at a more general level
         - this is an opportunity for you to ask more questions, seek clarification on feedback obtained, provide clarification on feedback given
-        - identify where and how different techniques work to inform, help to perform tasks and answer question
+        - identify where and how different techniques work to inform, help to perform tasks and answer your question(s)

     __NOTE: remember not to share sensitive data, especially when making annotations - your design need not refer to specific data.
 Consult with a tutor if this presents an issue for obtaining peer feedback.__